What Is The Buzz In Web Hosting? ©

 This hosting option requires purchasing your own server and having it installed at the web host site.
 You’re in charge of the server itself.

-This hosting option gives you entire control over the web server, allowing you to install whatever programs or scripts you need.
+This hosting option gives you the entire control over the web server, allowing you to install whatever programs or scripts you need.

 8. WORDPRESS HOSTING